In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 Government-funded services are almost always outpatient services.

-Ultimately, if you’re at a point in your addiction journey where your health is in grave danger, or you want to quit substances, then a private clinic offers the most comprehensive option.
+Ultimately, if you’re at a point in your substance addiction journey where your health is in grave danger, or you want to quit substances, then a private clinic offers the most comprehensive option.

 This is all in a safe substance-free environment where every other person has a similar aim to you.